RafatMeraz/RafatMeraz/README.md

 I am <strong>Rafat Jamader Meraz</strong>.
 I'm currently working on Mobile Development.
 As mobile app devleoper I use <strong>[Flutter](https://flutter.dev/)</strong> which is a framework for cross platform native app development and I really love it.

 ### Skills I have
-- Languages : C, Dart, Go
+- Languages : C, Dart, Swift, Go
-- Frameworks : Flutter
+- Frameworks : Flutter, iOS
 - Database: MySQL, SQL Server, SQLite, Postgresql
 - Strong knowledge in RESTful web-services/API
 - Experience with architecture design concepts and techniques and have the ability to communicate and evangelize those concepts to a board-based team